TurbulentDynamics/tdGeometryRushtonTurbine/README.md

-# Turbulent Dynamics Geometry Rushton Turbine
+# Turbulent Dynamics Geometry Rushton Turbine GUI

 An iOS application to create the required json file to use as input for a lattice boltzmann cluster applicaiton.